Security Status

 Your policy should cover:

-Exclusions: You should know most insurance policies will not cover drink or drug-related incidents.
+Exclusions: You should be aware that most insurance policies will not cover drink or drug-related incidents.

 European Health Insurance Card

 As an Irish resident you are entitled to get healthcare through the public system in countries of the European Union (EU), European Economic Area (EEA) or Switzerland if you become ill or injured while on a temporary stay there.
-Ensure that you get or renew your EHIC (the new name for the E111) before you go, and remember, you need one for every person travelling in your group.
+Ensure that you get or renew your EHIC (previously known as E111) before you go, and remember, you need one for every person travelling in your group.

 Apply for your EHIC and find out more information.

 The EHIC is not a substitute for proper travel insurance provided by a reputable insurer.
-It doesn’t cover medical repatriation, ongoing medical treatment or treatment of a non-urgent nature.
+It does not cover medical repatriation, ongoing medical treatment or treatment of a non-urgent nature.
 Also, some private hospitals may not accept the EHIC, so you should check with the hospital administrator beforehand.

 Aedes Albopictus (Tiger Mosquito)